Educado-App/resources/FEATURE_PROGRESS.md

 - Content creator certificates:
   - :heavy_check_mark: Certificates are created and stored in the database upon publication of a course.
   - :heavy_check_mark: The content creator is able to look through their certificates, which shows relevant information (course name, creator, estimated course duration, number of subscribers, average rating).
-  - :heavy_check_mark: The content creator can preview/download a pdf of their certificate, which generates with the dynamically updated information.
+  - :heavy_check_mark: The content creator can preview a pdf of their certificate, which generates with the dynamically updated information.
+  - :x: The content creator can download a pdf of their certificate.
 - Student certificates:
   - :heavy_check_mark: Certificates are created and stored in the database upon completion of a course.
   - :heavy_check_mark: The student is able to to look through which certificates they have received, which shows relevant information.